 The container technology disseminates a large and complex monolithic app into container-based microservices.
 Performance fine-tuning can be easily done on a microservice level.

 Docker – As one of the popular open-source technologies around the globe, Docker has been an established name in the modern world of deployment container virtualization, facilitating OS-level virtualization and multiple containers executing on the unified server.
-It being lightweight, shares the operating systems of the hosts, does not run its own OS and hence looks like a hypervisor.
+It is lightweight, shares the operating systems of the hosts does not run its own OS, and hence looks like a hypervisor.
 It has a portable container that lets you host the application and allows deployment or relocation on any Linux server.

 Continuous deployment is a strategy for software releases wherein any code commit that passes the automated testing phase is automatically released into the production environment, making changes that are visible to the software’s users.

 Continuous integration, delivery, and deployment are together discussed as continuous software development, and they are related to the Agile and DevOps methodologies.
 Continuous delivery and deployment instigate from continuous integration, a method to develop, build and test new code rapidly with automation so that only code that is known to be good becomes part of a software product.

 Successful implementation of microservices is a tough job because it talks about scuffling the enterprise’s structural element, as well as accepting new data management styles and deployment and monitoring skills.
 To cope with these challenges, continuous deployment is extensively used in a microservices architecture.